dataloop-ai/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 item.open_in_web()
 ```

-Congratulations, you just learned how to create and select a dataset, add data samples to it and then anotate those items.
+Congratulations, you just learned how to create and select a dataset, add data samples to it and then annotate those items.

 In the next chapter, you will learn the basics of filtering the data Items within your Dataset, which is extremely helpful when you have a high number of data sample files.